-School Nurse's Notes When should your child stay home from school?
+School Nurse's Notes

+When should your child stay home from school?
 A simple guide...

 Children should be kept home if they have diarrhea, severe coughs, severe colds, or undetermined rashes.
 Children should not come to school with elevated temperatures.
-The temperature should stay below 100 degrees for 24 hours before returning to school.
+The temperature should stay below 100 degrees without fever-reducing medication for 24 hours before returning to school.
 Consultation with your family doctor is essential if there are any questions.

 •Keep your child at home if they have the following contagious diseases: •Your child can return to school: Chicken Pox When all chicken pox are scabbed over.
 Usually 7 days Conjunctivitis (pink eye) (bacterial/viral) When symptoms are clear or 24 hours after treatment with antibiotics.
-Fifth Disease After diagnosis by physician unless child has a fever.
-No treatment necessary Head Lice After medicated shampoo (i.e., Nix, Rid, A200, etc.) and nits within 1 / 4 inch of the scalp are removed.
-Impetigo 24 hours after treatment has begun; draining sores must be covered.
-Pinworms After treatment by a physician.
+Hand Foot and Mouth Disease After fever is gone for 24 hours without fever-reducing medication and all blisters are crusted over.
+Head Lice After medicated shampoo (i.e., Nix, Rid, A200, etc.) and nits within 1⁄4 inch of the scalp are removed.
+Influenza After fever is gone for 24 hours without fever-reducing medication.
 Ringworm 24 hours after treatment by a physician, exclude from contact sports until sores are gone.
-Scabies After treatment with prescription medication.
 Streptococcal sore throat (strep throat) 24 hours after treatment with prescription medication has begun, and fever has subsided.
+Whooping Cough After students have been treated with antibiotics for 5 days and no fever.